bitcoinops/bitcoinops.github.io/_includes/specials/taproot/en/18-trivia.md

   signatures because they make it easier to implement various cryptographic tricks, but the schnorr signature algorithm predates the DSA algorithm that ECDSA is based upon.
-Indeed, DSA was created in part to circumvent the Clause Schnorr's [patent on schnorr signatures][schnorr patent] but Schnorr still [claimed][schnorr letter] "[my] patents apply to various implementations of discrete log signatures of that sorts and hence covers the use of Nyberg-Rueppel and DSA signatures in these
+Indeed, DSA was created in part to circumvent Claus Peter Schnorr's [patent on schnorr signatures][schnorr patent] but Schnorr still [claimed][schnorr letter] "[my] patents apply to various implementations of discrete log signatures of that sorts and hence covers the use of Nyberg-Rueppel and DSA signatures in these